The Harbor School embraces the uniqueness of each young child, and we teach our students to celebrate it in themselves

 Our curriculum integrates academic, social emotional, and physical skill development and prepares each child to graduate from our safe harbor as a confident, kind, and capable learner.

 Early childhood education has been our specialty at The Harbor School since 1973, and we take this responsibility seriously.
-The early childhood years, ages 3-8, are a critical developmental stage that forms the foundation of a child’s future growth and advancement.
+The early childhood years, ages two-eight, are a critical developmental stage that forms the foundation of a child’s future growth and advancement.

 We educate each child as a unique learner with differentiated instruction and individualized attention so that your child can develop and thrive to reach his or her fullest potential.
 We accomplish this with two dynamic teachers in every classroom and a curriculum that increases in rigor, individual responsibility and social awareness over the course of a child’s time at Harbor.

 To meet the development needs of the whole child, our program has three key components: academic, social emotional, and physical.

 Our academic curriculum is both intellectually challenging and individually responsive to your child's developing learning style.
 We know that young children learn differently: some learn by seeing, learn by listening, some learn by doing.
 Working one-on-one with students, our faculty can identify, adapt, and respond to their diverse learning styles.

 Our social emotional curriculum informs a child’s evolving understanding for community, beginning in the early years with identity and friendship, and expanding to encompass the larger school community, care for our world, and service to others.
 This curriculum is guided by the Harbor School Pledge: "I will work hard, I will be kind, I will be mindful."